PaddlePaddle/docs/docs/guides/advanced/layer_and_model_en.md

 In Paddle, most models consist of a series of layers.
 Layer serves as the foundamental logical unit of a model, composed of two parts: the variable that participates in the computation and the operator(s) that actually perform the execution.

-Contructing a model from scratch could be painful, with tons of nested codes to write and maintain.
+Constructing a model from scratch could be painful, with tons of nested codes to write and maintain.
 To make life easier, Paddle provides foundamental data structure ``paddle.nn.Layer`` to simplify the contruction of layer or model.
 One may easily inherit from ``paddle.nn.Layer`` to define thier custom layers or models.
 In addition, since both model and layer are essentially inherited from ``paddle.nn.Layer``, model is nothing but a special layer in Paddle.

 Now let us construct a model using ``paddle.nn.Layer``: